Common pet allergies and how to treat them

 Is Benadryl safe for treating my pet’s allergies?
 Advice from Trupanion veterinarian, Dr. Sarah Nold

-- Benadryl is primarily used to treat the symptoms of atopic and flea allergies, as well as bites and stings.
-However, it can also be used to help prevent motion sickness, as a sedative or as an anti-vomiting medication.
+- Benadryl is primarily used to treat the symptoms of AD and flea allergies, as well as insect bites and stings.
+However, it is also sometimes used in dogs to help prevent motion sickness.

 - Benadryl may interfere with some types of testing, such as allergy testing.
 It may also interact with some types of pain relief medication, sedatives or behavior modifiers, so it is important to make your veterinarian aware of any other medication your pet is taking.